 The New Apostolic Reformation (NAR) is a term that was used by Peter Wagner to describe current trends in church movements, particularly with regard to a “five-fold” ministry and church polity.
 These NAR movements are supposed to be led through relationships instead of structures, and generally follow the Ephesians 4:10 pattern.

-This concept first emerged as part of the Latter Rain movement.
-The Latter Rainers had the original revelation of the “five-fold” but this began to develop in unhealthy ways as the theology of special “sons” who had special authority to lay hands on people to impart gifts developed.
+This concept first emerged as part of the Latter Rain movement which started in Saskatchewan in 1948.
+The Latter Rainers had the original revelation of the “five-fold” as five different ministry offices rooted in relational networks.
+It was a powerful and transformational concept that spread around the world.
+Unfortunately, it had some unhealthy overtones which ended badly for many.
+There was an elitist and separatist streak based in the theology of special people who were the “manifested sons of God.” and had unique authority to lay hands on people to impart gifts developed.

-I think the idea of an NAR is on the way out, but the idea of the 5-fold is here to stay.
-One of the funny things about apostolic networks is that there is no official listing of them.
+One of the funny things about apostolic networks was that, because of the relational concept, there is no official listing of them.
 I’m sure the inside leaders of these movements know who is who, but the average person only knows their own.
-So I’m just going to start compiling a list of ones I know about.
+I welcome contributions and insights from readers on this topic.